pimets/gameFinder2/README.md

 I made the pages from scratch form Figma design, with HTML, CSS and Vanilla JavaScript.
 The first page has a Log in working with Json server for authentication.
 The second page is a searching game platform, with more than 3.500 games!

-I let here two snapshots to see how it looks like :eyes:
+I leave here two snapshots to see how it looks like :eyes:

  ![image](https://user-images.githubusercontent.com/103943889/177362490-2cdb0f59-8d7b-4585-b5ef-ebd931815724.png)